drshahizan/SECP3843/submission/jrkong2001utm/Question 3/answerQ3.md

 ```

 Step 5: Run the project
 Type in the command to see the output.
-When the insert operation is successful, it will show the message "Insert successful!" as below.
+When the insert operation is successful, it will show the message "Insert successful!".

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.